-The beginning of this year my husband made a health decision that surprised me.
+Almost two years ago my husband made a health decision that surprised me.
 After being quite the meat eater and protein consumer ever since we first met, he decided he wanted to try a more plant based diet.
-We still eat meat but only about twice a week.
+We still eat meat occasionally but usually fish or seafood and not very often.
 What we have discovered is:

 - We have much more energy throughout the day and rarely feel sluggish after eating.